MouseLightPipeline/mnb-sample-client/README.md

 ### Notes
 * Currently stuck in React 15.x and Typescript 2.3.x limbo with dependency on ndb-react-components
 * Apollo client out of date - requires refactor of queries for new API
-* Tree control hard-coded to 2.x due to React 15 dependency
+* Tree control held to 2.x due to React 15 dependency
+* semantic-ui-react held to 0.81.3 due to React 15 dependency